13 Signs That You May Be ‘Bugged’

 #2) Wall fixtures have shifted slightly

-Some of the most popular hidden surveillance devices are designed to go inside or behind electrical outlets, light switches, smoke alarms, and lighting.
-Hidden camera lenses can be as small as the head of a screw, making them ideal to conceal in common wall fixtures.
+Some popular hidden surveillance devices are designed to go inside or behind electrical outlets, light switches, smoke alarms, and lighting.
+Hidden camera lenses can be as small as the head of a screw, making them ideal to conceal in standard wall fixtures.

 #3) A strange vehicle parked near the home or office frequently with no one inside

-Devices that transmit the recordings via Wi-Fi or radio frequency may require the eavesdropper be stationed nearby.
+Devices transmitting the recordings via Wi-Fi or radio may require the eavesdropper to be stationed nearby.
 Service or delivery trucks are commonly used: if you see the same or similar vehicle more than three times, there may be an eavesdropper.
-Vehicles with black or tinted windows allow the perpetrator to conceal themselves in the back of the vehicle to monitor the devices.
-Ladders or pipe racks on a vehicle can help conceal an antenna or beacon.
+Cars with black or tinted windows allow the perpetrator to conceal themselves in the back of the car to monitor the devices.
+Ladders or pipe racks on a vehicle can help hide an antenna or beacon.

 #4) Common objects have a small hole or reflective surface

-Many spy stores sell popular, common home and office products such as lamps, clocks, tissue boxes, plant boxes, or exit signs, with a camera or microphone pre-installed, containing a small hole or reflective spot to hold the camera lens.
+Many spy stores sell popular home and office products, such as lamps, clocks, tissue boxes, plant boxes, or exit signs, with a pre-installed camera or microphone containing a small hole or reflective spot to hold the camera lens.

 In the Office